There's nothing better than a hot cup of coffee in the morning.

 However the Breville won over due to its superior design and extra techy features.
 For example the Breville is a fully stainless steel build, while the Cuisinart uses a combination of plastic and stainless steel in its design.

 But this isn't necessarily a bad thing as it helps reduce the cost of the machine.
 The other feature it lacks is the greater customization.
-Although the Grind and Brew has strength settings, it does not have has many as the Breville, nor can it brew one cup of coffee at a time like the Breville can.
+Although the Cuisinart has strength settings, it does not have has many as the Breville, nor can it brew one cup of coffee at a time like the Breville can.
 It's either a full pot or nothing.

-But the last point you should compare between these two coffee makers is their price.
-The Grind and Brew is a good 40-50 bucks cheaper than the Breville most of the time.
-So if the few extra features and bit better design does not sway your mind, then we recommend picking up the Grind and Brew instead.
+But the last point you should compare between these two machines is their price.
+The Cuisinart is a good 40-50 bucks cheaper than the Breville most of the time.
+So if the few extra features and bit better design does not sway your mind, then we recommend picking up the Cuisinart instead.
 It'll still look great in any kitchen, perhaps just a little less high tech looking - but not everyone likes the high-tech design anyway.

-If you're looking for a cheap coffee maker with a grinder, the Gourmia Grind and Brew is a good option.
+If you're looking for a cheap drip coffee maker with a grinder, the Gevi Coffee Maker is a good option.
 It's the only coffee maker on this list under $100 and it packs in a lot of the features its more expensive counterparts have.

-Now being more that half the price of our best grind and brew coffee maker there are obviously some compromises to be made.
+Now being more that half the price of our top machine there are obviously some compromises to be made.
 For example the build quality of the machine is not as good as the others on this list and it's carafe not a thermal, rather a glass build, which means it won't hold its heat for as long.
 But you can always but substitute carafe or use the one you may already have at home.

 The biggest con of this machine is that it's internal grinder uses a "blade" system instead of a "burr grinder".
 This means that the grinder cuts and splices the coffee beans within the hopper instead of grinding them into even particles.
 This results in uneven extractions.
 However if you just want a strong drip coffee for a reasonable price and are not too fussed about consistency, then this machine should still be on your list.